 Senior citizens 65 and older can enroll in any public institution of higher learning tuition-free.
 The University of Kentucky's Donovan Fellowship for Academic Scholars applies this waiver to both audited and for-credit classes, as long as students meet admissions requirements and space is available.

 Seniors 55 and older get free tuition at any public college or university and a 50 percent discount on books.
-Louisiana Tech offers a couple of examples showing that one undergraduate or graduate course per quarter would cost only about $45 to 60 in fees, compared with $871 to $1003 without the waiver.

 Mississippi State University offers a tuition waiver for retirees 60 and older for two on-campus courses per semester.
 Senior students are limited to six semester hours per semester with a maximum of 18 hours for the year at the Starkville or Meridian campuses or the Center for Distance Education.
 The University of Mississippi has a Lifelong Learning program for seniors 65 and older that covers one course per semester for free.